- Things to consider

 - make sure your pets are well behaved to avoid causing nuisance or anti-social behaviour in your community

-- we expect dogs to be appropriately microchipped
+- dogs must be appropriately microchipped

 - dogs legally must wear a collar that displays their owner’s name and address when in public, and walked on a lead whilst in built-up areas

-- Do keep dogs unchained
+- dogs must be kept unchained

 - breeding or sale of animals is not allowed in your home